 Toby Carvery Restaurants

-A study of the guest experience at 3 Toby Carvery restaurants to uncover opportunities to improve guest satisfaction whilst increasing the number of meals served during peak times on Sundays
+This restaurant guest experience case study describes a programme of research into the guest experience at 3 Toby Carvery restaurants to uncover opportunities to improve guest satisfaction whilst increasing the number of meals served during peak times on Sundays

 Toby Carvery restaurants is the “Home of the Great British Roast” owned and operated by Mitchells and Butlers.
 They offer great value all-day carveries and it’s no surprise that Sundays is their most popular day.
 The brand has been in operation for over 30 years and now has a chain of over 150 restaurants throughout the UK from Perth in Scotland to the south of England.
 Toby Carvery restaurants were originally designed in the style of traditional English pubs, however in recent years they have started to build new restaurants where the image is more modern and are opening restaurants on high streets as well as in shopping centres.